ta0kira/wrapping-editor/README.md

 - **`breakExact`** works for all character types because it breaks lines at exactly the editor width.

-- **`trimSpaces`** hides spaces at the end of each line so that the leading edges of the paragraphs look cleaner.
+- **`hideLeadingSpace`** hides spaces at the end of each line so that the leading edges of the paragraphs look cleaner.
 This has no effect on the data itself.
 This policy works for any character type with a `SpaceChar` `instance`, which identifies space characters.

 Wrapping is disabled for included policies when the width is less than 1.